-When it comes to location, the highest average paycheck ($147K per year) can be spotted in Chicago, Ill.; Philadelphia, Pa. (about $74K), the company's headquarter city of Atlanta, Ga. ($69K), and San Jose, Calif. (approximately $63K) are the next top-paying cities.
-Expected earnings are below average ($47K) in Tampa, Fla., one of the lowest-paid cities.
-By state, the highest pay levels are found in Illinois, where the average Coca-Cola Enterprises, Inc. employee makes around $96K annually.
+When it comes to location, the highest average paycheck (approximately $147K annually) can be spotted in Chicago, Ill.; Philadelphia, Pa. (around $74K), the company's headquarter city of Atlanta, Ga. ($69K), and San Jose, Calif. ($63K) are the next top-paying cities.
+High paychecks are not found in Tampa, Fla.; in fact, at about $47K it is one of the worst-paid cities.
+By state, Illinois offers the highest pay at $96K per year.

 Years of Experience

-Those who have five to nine years of work experience see average salaries of about $58K per year.
-Broken down by tenure, the largest share of Coca-Cola Enterprises, Inc. employees (32 percent) have one to four years of experience and earn $43K annually on average.
+For those who claim five to nine years of work experience, pay on average amounts to $58K annually.
+Overall, the greater share of Coca-Cola Enterprises, Inc. folks have one to four years of experience and earn an average $43K per year.

 Certifications and Degrees